 Lots of people exercise and do yoga to keep healthy as well as to stay fit.
 Attaining flexibility is also a fundamental element for maintaining a healthy body.
 However, there are quite a few people who will tell you that they practice yoga for flexibility.
 A popular yoga myth is that you should be perfectly agile to practice yoga.
 But, the reality is the opposite – practicing yoga frequently increases your flexibility.
 Your body may lose flexibility due to stress, a sedentary lifestyle, aging, incorrect movement, and posture.

-A perfect yoga asana to strengthen the back thigh muscles, also known as hamstrings.
+Uttanasana is the best yoga asana to increase flexibility and strengthen the back thigh muscles, also known as hamstrings.
 Many people feel rigid when it comes to this area.
 It is crucial to stretch out these muscles as they are responsible for causing backache.
 It is easy to perform the standing forward bend asana.

 - Stand straight in tadasana.
 Keep your hands on your hips.